gflow913-gif/Kick-watcher/README.md

-# Discord Kick Monitor Bot
+# Discord Kick & Ban Monitor Bot

-A Discord bot that monitors member kicks and sends detailed DM notifications with executor information, timestamps, and bot detection.
+A Discord bot that monitors member kicks and bans, sending detailed DM notifications with executor information, timestamps, and bot detection.

 ## Features

-- ✅ Detects when members are kicked from Discord servers
+- ✅ Detects when members are kicked or banned from Discord servers
-- ✅ Identifies whether kicks were performed by humans or bots
+- ✅ Identifies whether kicks/bans were performed by humans or bots
 - ✅ Sends detailed DM notifications with:
-  - Kicked member's username & ID
+  - Kicked/banned member's username & ID
   - Executor (human or bot) username & ID
-  - Timestamp of the kick (formatted and Unix)
+  - Timestamp of the action (formatted and Unix)
+  - Action type (kick vs ban)
 - ✅ Special handling for moderation bots (Arcane, MEE6, Dyno, etc.)
-- ✅ Best-effort detection of humans behind bot kicks
+- ✅ Best-effort detection of humans behind bot kicks/bans
 - ✅ Comprehensive error handling for permissions and audit log delays
 - ✅ Distinguishes between kicks, bans, and voluntary leaves